A Different Kind of Wedding

 It was just after 9 a.m. when I arrived at the house.

 The bride was upstairs, soft music playing as she leaned over the balcony and looked out toward the pool.
 Down below, the house was already moving.
 Our house manager was fielding questions from the caterer.
-China was being delivered.
-The florist was arranging the final touches.
+The caterer was unloading the china.
+Champagne was being delivered.
 The bartender’s cooler had just rolled in.
-And the decorator—my mother—was quietly placing blooms at each setting.
-The wedding wouldn’t start until five.
+And the decorator, my talented mother, was quietly placing centerpieces on each table.
+The wedding wouldn’t start until five sharp.
 But by nine, something sacred had already begun.

 Not just to host.